-Learn about viewing and using rulers in PowerPoint 2013 for Windows.
+Learn about using rulers in PowerPoint 2013 for Windows.
+We also explore hiding and showing rulers.

 Author: Geetesh Bajaj